AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/module11/ex5.md

 ![RTCDP](./images/rtcdpsfs3connect2created1.png)

-In the list of segments, search for the segment you created in 1 and select it.
+In the list of segments, search for the segment you created in exercise 1 and select it.

 ![RTCDP](./images/s3a.png)